aadityabhusal/wordlewiz/README.md

 # wordle
 An approach to solving wordle puzzles

+# This project is being modified into a wordle solver.

 # Tasks
 - Get the list of most used letters in 5 lettered words
 - Optimize the function from O(n^2) to O(n*log(n)) or if possible O(n)